 The Benefits and Risks of Bond Index Funds

+The “expense ratio” is the percentage of assets that the fund company takes off the top each year to pay its expenses and earn a profit, and index funds help minimize this impact.
 The average domestic taxable bond fund has an expense ratio of a little over 1.0%, while the average international and high-yield bond fund each check in with an expense ratio of about 1.35%.
-The “expense ratio” is the percentage of assets that the fund company takes off the top each year to pay its expenses and earn a profit.
+Most bond index funds charge an annual fee of about 0.2% to 0.4%.

 These fees take a large chunk of investors' cash over time, especially in light of the fact that companies charge the fees regardless of how their funds perform.
 This is even more of a consideration in today’s low-yield environment.
 If a fund’s portfolio only yields 4%, a 1% management fee wipes out over a quarter of an investors’ income.

 One reason for this is that the higher fees not only take a bite out of returns, they force the active managers to take on more risk just to match the performance of the index after fees.
-Also, and not least, even the best managers can substantially underperform the markets from time to time.
-Investors need to ask if higher fees are worth it for the uneven performance typical for actively managed funds.
+Still, even the best managers can substantially underperform the markets from time to time.
+Investors need to ask if higher fees are worth it for the uneven performance typical of actively managed funds.